 As you can imagine, the reader applies region-locking using this technique as well.

 On the other side, this check is only executed once at the start, so manually swapping the disc just after passing the check can defeat this protection… with the risk of damaging the drive.
 Later on, some games took matters into their own hands and often reinitialised the drive in-game so the check would be executed again, this was done in an effort to prevent users from performing the ‘swap trick’.

 Alternatively, tiny boards programmed to mock the wobble signal could be soldered in the console.
-These boards are known as Modchips and, while legally questionable, were incredibly popular.
+These boards are known as Modchips and, while legally questionable, they were incredibly popular.

-One of the checks I was told consisted in deliberately reinitialising the drive and then making it read specific sectors that would not pass the wobble groove check.
+One of the checks I was told consisted of deliberately reinitialising the drive and then making it read specific sectors that would not pass the wobble groove check.
 If this managed to unlock the drive anyway, the game (still residing in RAM) would happily reveal its anti-piracy material.
 Notice that this approach can also affect modded consoles using genuine games.

 This article is part of the Architecture of Consoles series.
-If you found it interesting please consider donating, your contribution will be used to get more tools and resources that will help to improve the quality of current articles and upcoming ones.
+If you found it interesting then please consider donating.
+Your contribution will be used to fund the purchase of tools and resources that will help me to improve the quality of existing articles and upcoming ones.